 Students should also be aware that the stipend of 25,000 NTD does not include accommodation, travel, tuition or any other expenses and this costs should be paid from the stipend.

-Scholarship recipients also have to apply for a student visa to ensure they receive their scholarship money and the stipend can sometimes be withhold for the first month until you can demonstrate your first month of results.
+Scholarship recipients also have to apply for a student visa to ensure they receive their scholarship money and the stipend can sometimes be withheld for the first month until you can demonstrate your first month of results.
 The 25,000 NTD (approx. 1000 AUD) stipend is enough to live on if you live relatively frugally, though most students would dip into some of their savings, and this depends largely on your accommodation and location.
-Taipei is naturally more expensive to live in and the stipend will not got as far, but the stipend amount is ample for living in the south of Taiwan and other cities.
+Taipei is naturally more expensive to live in and the stipend will not go as far, but the stipend amount is ample for living in the south of Taiwan and other cities.

 Students also have the flexibility to select their own university program and are not designated to a university as with other government scholarship programs in Asia.
 Students have to apply personally to their university program of choice.
 Students are usually accepted (ICLP is the only one that is hard to get into).